ritchiean/nimo-markdown-cv/index.md

 ## Research

-### **Machine Learning Potentials Assisted CSP for Materials Discovery** `2023.9 -`
+### **Machine Learning Potentials Assisted CSP for Materials Discovery** `2023.9 -2024.4`
-- Train moment tensor potentials (MTP) to generate surrogate models for quaternary compounds.
+- Train Machine Learning potential to generate surrogate models for crystal structure.
-- Use genetic algorithms to predict the structure of new materials.
+- Use Machine Learning potential with genetic algorithms to predict the new led materials.
+- Find three new stable quaternary compounds.

 ### **National Undergraduate Training Programs for Innovation and Entrepreneurship** `2016.9 -2017.9`
 - Study on Effect of Gypsum Morphology on Cement Strength By ICC